Skip to Main Content

 The Methodist House of Studies

-Established in 2008, the Methodist House is a gathering of students, alumni, faculty, and staff, who are affiliated with the United Methodist Church and other Wesleyan denominations that have active membership in the World Methodist Council—representing 108 ecclesial bodies worldwide.
-With approximately 60 percent of the student body and forty faculty and senior staff members from these Wesleyan churches, regular meetings during the semester provide a rich venue of social and intellectual exchange.
+Established in 2008, the Methodist House is a gathering of students, alumni, faculty, and staff who are affiliated with the United Methodist Church and other Wesleyan denominations that have active membership in the World Methodist Council.
+Through regular gatherings, they foster a vibrant environment for social interaction and intellectual exchange in the Wesleyan traditions.
 The close and historic connections of the Divinity School to the United Methodist Church and the prescribed academic work for ordination are complemented by the wide range of activities orchestrated through the student leadership team of the Methodist House.
 Membership in an affiliated denomination is not a requirement for participation in activities.
-For details about the Methodist House, visit divinity.duke.edu/formation/houses-of-study/methodist-house.
+For details about the Methodist House, visit divinity.duke.edu/houses/methodist.

 The Presbyterian/Reformed House of Studies